We love helping our patients incorporate new products into their skin care routines.

 If you can ride out the purging phase and continue your routine, your skin will calm down and you’ll be able to see the amazing long-term results you’ve been anticipating.
 (Consider Clarifying Pads to treat breakouts, too!)
 When you’re in your 30s, the average skin cell turnover time is approximately one month, but this turnover time grows longer as we age.

-It’s important to consider application, too.
+For retinoid use in particular, It’s important to consider application.
 We generally recommend 4–6 Night Watch retinol drops or 1–2 pumps of our in-house tretinoin prescription.
 Start slow, using as little as once per week, and increase as tolerated.

 What can I do to minimize skin reactions?

 Active ingredients can initially be a bit drying or irritating.
 Sensitivity, redness and mild swelling can take 3–4 days to show up after use.
-A good rule of thumb is to start 1–2 active products—like our Clarifying Pads, Night Watch or Clarifying Brightening Polish—at a time and allow 1–2 days between each use.
+A good rule of thumb is to start 1–2 active products – like our Clarifying Pads, Night Watch or Sunday Ritual – at a time and allow 1–2 days between each use.
 Most skin reactions occur due to misuse of product, such as using too many exfoliating products on consecutive days.